3 hikers with plans to snow camp in Tahoe National Forest rescued

 The Nevada County Sheriff's Office said it responded shortly after 8 a.m. to a report that three hikers were lost near Basin Peak in the Tahoe National Forest.

-Rescuers said the hikers took off Tuesday around noon with plans to hike to Paradise Lake and snow camp.
+Rescuers said the hikers, who were not from the area, took off Tuesday around noon with plans to hike to Paradise Lake and snow camp.
 But the hikers got lost due to the heavy snowfall.

 More than 40 people from the Nevada County Sheriff's Search & Rescue, Tahoe Nordic Search & Rescue Team Inc, Placer County Sheriff's Office, Cal OES, Cal Fire NEU, Truckee Fire Protection District and the U.S. Forest Service-Tahoe National Forest responded to help rescue the hikers.